-Mix the fermented dough ingredients in a bowl, cover and leave to ferment for at least two hours.
+Mix the fermented dough ingredients in a bowl, cover and leave to ferment for at least 2 hours.
 The dough will be quite dry, do not worry and don’t add more water.

 Mix together the fermented dough with the rest of the bagel ingredients.
-When everything comes together into a dough tip it out onto the work surface and knead the dough for around 10 minutes until smooth and elastic.
+When everything comes together into a dough tip it out onto the work surface and knead the dough until smooth and elastic, around 10 minutes.

-Put the dough back into the bowl, cover with a cloth and leave to rest for 20-30 minutes.
+Put the dough back into the bowl, cover with a cloth and leave to rest for 20 to 30 minutes.

 Lay the bagels on a tray lined with baking paper.
-Cover with a cloth and leave to prove for an hour.
+Cover with a cloth and leave to prove for 1 hour.

-After about an hour, pre-heat your oven to 240°C and bring a large pan of water to the boil.
+Pre-heat your oven to 240 C / Gas 8-9.
+Bring a large pan of water to the boil.

-Using tongs or a slotted spoon, plunge the bagels into the boiling water for 30 seconds then turn them over for another 30 seconds then remove them from the boiling water.
+Using tongs or a slotted spoon, plunge the bagels into the boiling water for 30 seconds then turn them over for another 30 seconds.
+Remove them from the boiling water.

 Dip the top of each bagel into a bowl of seeds and place them seed-side up on the baking tray.

-Put the tray(s) in the oven for about 10 minutes if you like them chewy, and leave them baking for a further three minutes if you like them crunchier.
+Put the tray(s) in the oven for about 10 minutes if you like them chewy.
+Or leave them baking for a further 3 minutes if you like them crunchier.
 The bagels should be shiny and evenly brown all over.

 Cool your bagels on a wire rack then enjoy with some smoked salmon and eggs like I did.